pragmagrid/lifemapper-server/docs/student-challenge.rst

 Info: where installed roll components are
 -----------------------------------------------

-This secitons outlines where installed lifemapper servers components are installed and where to expect log files.
+This section outlines where installed lifemapper servers components are installed and where to expect log files.

 #.
 Created user ``lmwriter``